giftos1/programming-guide/Programming-Patterns.md

         print("Fail")

 ### if, elif, else (or switch/case statement)
 Use this if you want to do something when the condition is true, and something different when it's false.
+This is the pattern that we use for menus as well - handle each menu option we know about and the trailing else handles the invalid option (see below).
-In this example, we want to print a result for the score no matter what its value is.
+In this example, we want to print one result for the score no matter what its value is.

     if score >= 90:
         print("Excellent")